marcocesarato/nft-marketplace/README.md

     npm run dev
     ```

-    Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+    Open [http://localhost:3000](http://localhost:3000) with yomposeur browser to see the result.

-### Using Docker
+### Using Docker for production

 1. [Install Docker](https://docs.docker.com/get-docker/) on your machine.
-1. Build your container: `docker build -t nft-marketplace .`.
+2. Build your containers with `docker-compose build` *(you need to rebuild if you make changes to the source code)*
-1. Run your container: `docker run -p 3000:3000 nft-marketplace`.
+3. Run your containers with `docker-compose up -d`

-You can view your images created with `docker images`.
+You can check the status of your containers created with `docker-compose ps`

 ### Configuration